zzachjoness/APCS/Ch1-Digital_Information.md

 | n bits   | 8   | 7   | 6   | 5   | 4   | 3   | 2   | 1   |
 | -------- | --- | --- | --- | --- | --- | --- | --- | --- |
 | n states | 256 | 128 | 64  | 32  | 16  | 8   | 4   | 2   |

+- Binary was chosen for computations as there is a trade-off between circuit complexity and efficiency
+  - "zero" is any voltage less than X and "one" is any voltage more than X (Binary)
+  - This makes the circuity simplistic, we do not need to worry about precision
+  - In a decimal system there would need to be much more accuracy/ and or a higher voltage threshhold if 10X accuracy was not available
+  - Mechanical, thermal, electrical noise all decrease accuracy
+  - Binary components can be simpler, have easier circuitry, less power usage, and this makes for cheaper more reliable components

 ---